dd010101/vyos-jenkins/readme.md

 Value: jenkins@172.17.17.17
 ```

-This user+IP/host will be used for SSH access to reprepro, it can be another host or you can point this to the Jenkins
+This user+IP/host will be used for SSH access to reprepro, it can be another host, we use the host itself,
-host as well, the ip needs to be accesible from docker container thus this should be LAN IP, localhost will not work.
-I
+this IP needs to be accesible from docker container thus this should be LAN IP not localhost.
-assume everything is on single host thus this IP is IP of the Jenkins host.

 **Global properties -> Environmental Variables -> Add**